GMHDBJD/nethack/README.md

     - use y to get the yendor
     - use , to pick up the prop
     - use m to open or close you bag
-    - use Up-Arrow Key and Down-Arrow key to select the prop when you open your bag
+    - use Up-Arrow Key and Down-Arrow key to select the prop when you open your bag or select the game mode
-    - use Enter Key to use your prop
+    - use Enter Key to use your prop or choose the game mode

 - rules
-    - There are 5 levels and the yendor is in the fifth level.
+    - There are 3 modes which have a different number of levels.The maps are all randomly generated.
-    - You will win the game if you get the yendor or lose the game when you HP down to 0.
+    - You will win the game if you get the yendor or lose the game when your HP down to 0.
     - You can hurt a monstre only if you predict the monstre's movement and lanch an attack.
     - Monstre can only move in the room.
-    - The monstre's attck is a suicide attack.
+    - The monstre's attack is a suicide attack.
 You will be hurt if the monstre hit you.
     - Some doors can't be open.

 ![](https://raw.githubusercontent.com/GMHDBJD/nethack/master/screenshots/nethack.png)